Supported Independent Living (SIL)

 What to Expect

-Assistance is based on individual need and is designed to promote daily life skills including maintaining good physical and mental health, learning to manage finances, making good choices around relationships, meal planning, cooking and maintaining a healthy space.
+Assistance is based on individual needs and is designed to promote daily life skills including maintaining good physical and mental health, learning to manage finances, making good choices around relationships, meal planning, cooking and maintaining a healthy space.

 Who is this program for?

-Adults aged 18 years and older who have a developmental disability, have been referred by Community and Social Services (Disability Services), and have a desire to live independently
+Adults aged 18 years and older who have a developmental disability, have been referred by Community and Social Services (Disability Services), and have a desire to live independently.

 Frequently Asked Questions